riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 CustomerTracker.VERSION = '0.0.1';
 {% endhighlight %}

-So all we are doing here is setting up a global namespace and setting a version attribute on the namespace.
+All we're doing here is setting up a namespace and setting a version attribute on the namespace.
 The point of a global namespace is to ensure we don't end up with namespace collisions with 3rd party components or other javascript libraries.

 Now let's move onto the `package.js` file.

-As mentioned the main purpose of the lib package is to reference our 3rd party packages, so let's see what packages our application currently uses:
+The main purpose of the `lib` package is to reference our 3rd party packages, so let's see what packages our application currently uses:

 #####Terminal
 {% highlight Bash %}